All To Play For sessions are back as of April 2021! Please read below for the latest safety updates before attending a session.

 All To Play For

-A weekly socially inclusive drop-in football programme in Bowthorpe for men struggling with poor mental health has made a significant and positive impact on the lives of participants.
+A weekly socially inclusive drop-in football programme for men struggling with poor mental health, which has made a significant and positive impact on the lives of participants.
 At each session, mental health professionals and local support services are present to offer assistance and guidance for those who want to access it.

-When Active Norfolk was approached by the Norfolk and Suffolk Foundation Trust (NSFT) about the need to bridge the gap between men suffering with mental health problems and the services that are available to them, the two organisations partnered together to devise a programme that would offer free football drop-in sessions for men with poor mental health while giving attendees access to vital support services they may not have been aware of.
+When Active Norfolk was approached by the Norfolk and Suffolk Foundation Trust (NSFT) in 2017 about the need to bridge the gap between men suffering with mental health problems and the services that are available to them, the two organisations partnered together to devise a programme that would offer free football drop-in sessions in Bowthorpe, Norwich for men with poor mental health while giving attendees access to vital support services they may not have been aware of.

 For those who have been able to attend All To Play For so far, the impact it has made on their lives has been significant, with participants almost universally reporting an upturn in personal confidence which has, in many cases, led to other positive lifestyle changes.